edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

   - Arista
   - Network
 ---
-In a [previous post](https://www.edge-cloud.net/2013/06/24/network-troubleshooting-via-arista-eos-shell/ "Network troubleshooting via Arista EOS shell") I have shown that <a href="https://www.arista.com/en/" target="_blank">Arista switches</a> feature a full fledged Linux system underneath the CLI that is accessible to network administrators via the EOS shell.
+In a [previous post](https://www.edge-cloud.net/2013/06/24/network-troubleshooting-via-arista-eos-shell/ "Network troubleshooting via Arista EOS shell") I have shown that [Arista switches](https://www.arista.com/en/) feature a full fledged Linux system underneath the CLI that is accessible to network administrators via the EOS shell.

 Let's use this Linux capability to do something out of the box: Terminate a 6in4 tunnel on an Arista switch to provide IPv6 access.